In-depth Institutional Profile

 - Opportunities early and often for student research and applied learning

 Founded in 1965, the University has one of the most modern and attractive campuses in the tradition-rich University of Wisconsin System.
 The setting is safe, scenic and comfortable, with wooded trails, a nine-hole golf course and a million-dollar view of the bay.

-The solutions to challenging problems require a multi-dimensional understanding of the world — a 360° perspective.
-360° of Learning at UW-Green Bay is a comprehensive educational experience that offers students multiple perspectives and viewpoints, through a purposeful, interdisciplinary curriculum, and connects students to exceptional faculty and internationally recognized scholars.
+The solutions to challenging problems require a multi-dimensional understanding of the world.
+UW-Green Bay offers a transformative educational experience that offers students multiple perspectives and viewpoints and connects students to exceptional faculty and internationally recognized scholars.